bose-a/Bloodstream-Documentation/README.md

 - The goal of the code below is to record how long it takes for the user to raise the watch and look at a notification, etc.

-- The code below shows the basic setup of a MotionManger class; which holds the necessary functions to process real-time sensor data.
+- The code below shows the basic setup of a MotionManager class; which holds the necessary functions to process real-time sensor data.
 I've abstracted many helper functions and left the important stuff in.

 - The app samples information at a frequency of 50 Hz!